-- General theory of relativity - An extension of "special theory of relativity", which did not include gravity but dealt only with "inertial motion" (i.e., motion with constant velocity) - How do we deal with gravitational force? - Equivalence Principle - Equivalence principle states that "inertial force and gravitational force are the same thing." - Or, "acceleration and gravity are the same thing." - Flat spacetime to curved spacetime - Gravity causes geometry of spacetime to be curved.
+- General theory of relativity - An extension of "special theory of relativity", which did not include gravity but dealt only with "inertial motion" (i.e., motion with constant velocity) - How do we deal with gravitational force? - Equivalence Principle - Equivalence principle states that "inertial force and gravitational force are the same thing." - Or, "acceleration and gravity are the same thing." - Minkowski space to Riemannian space - Gravity causes geometry of spacetime to be curved.